 Ashley Stinger, Ed.
 S

 Ashley Stinger earned a B.S. in Elementary Education from the College of Saint Rose, a M.S. in Literacy from The University of Albany, and an Ed.S in Early Childhood Education from Georgia State University.
 She has taught kindergarten and first grade, having experience in both public and private settings.
-For the past 6 years, Mrs. Stinger worked as the Curriculum Coordinator at Atlanta Academy in Roswell, Georgia.
+For the past 6 years, Mrs. Stinger worked as a Curriculum Coordinator in Roswell, Georgia.
 Prior to accepting the role of Interim Principal, Mrs. Stinger had been the Assistant Principal of grades K-4 at FAST since July 2017.

 Mrs. Stinger has 8 years of experience attending institutes at Teachers College at Columbia University, studying Lucy Calkin’s Units of Study in Reading and Writing.
 She implemented the workshop model at her previous institution, and she is excited to see it begin here at the Fulton Academy of Science and Technology.
 Mrs. Stinger also has extensive experience with Singapore Math and Math in Focus curriculum.
 She coaches educators and leads professional development on the successful integration and implementation of Singapore Math.

 Mrs. Stinger is married with two daughters and is a FAST parent.

 Mr. Peter Epstein has been working in the field of education for over 12 years.
 He holds a Bachelors in Russian Studies and a Masters Degree in the Art of Teaching from Emory University in Atlanta.
 He has also completed an Educational Leadership Program at Kennesaw State University focused on building learning communities and leading schools to higher levels of achievement.